mikewest/fallow/data/articles/2007/11/photoset-media-ajax.markdown

 ArticleID:  81
 Published:  1196111901
 Modified:   1196111901
-Title:      Photoset: @media Ajax
+Title:      "Photoset: @media Ajax"
-Slug:       photoset-media-ajax
+Slug:       "photoset-media-ajax"
-OneLine:    I still haven't written anything useful about the @media Ajax conference, but here are some lovely pictures.
-Should be worth about 64,000 words, right?
+OneLine:    "I still haven't written anything useful about the @media Ajax conference, but here are some lovely pictures.
+Should be worth about 64,000 words, right?"
 Tags:
     - Personal